Supply Chains Have Shuttered All over China, Apple’s Biggest Supplier. How to Mitigate the Risk? Invest in Rare Earths.

 3 Rare Earth Stocks and Funds

-An easy way is through the strategic metals exchange-traded fund, VanEck Vectors Rare Earth/Strategic Metals ETF (REMX), which is in a nice uptrend.
+An easy way is through the strategic metals exchange-traded fund, VanEck Vectors Rare Earth/Strategic Metals ETF (REMX).
 This is a basket of companies involved in strategic metals and rare earths with a fair amount of exposure to Chinese companies.

 Another way is through an Australian company that has about a 14% global market share of rare earths; it’s called Lynas Corporation Limited (LYSCF).
 Lynas has a processing facility in Malaysia and recently signed a preliminary agreement to do the same in Texas.